boegel/easybuild-wiki/Review-process-for-contributions.md

   * Fotis Georgatos (freelancer)
   * Ward Poelmans (UGent)

+**You do not need to be listed as a voluntary reviewer to help out with reviewing pull requests, either occasionally or just once.**

 If you would like to join the list of volunteers for reviewing contributions, please contact Kenneth Hoste.